swilgosz/hanamimastery/data/episodes/8-rails-vs-hanami-mapping-frameworks.md

 - Mailers
 - global Helpers

+#### Hanami abstractions

 In Hanami, you'll be encouraged to have more abstractions in your system depending on your domain and application structure.
 By default, Hanami introduces way more building blocks, and some of them you may easily understand if you come from Rails world, but others you'd need to just check as they have no direct mapping to Rails.

 ![Hanami abstractions](/images/episodes/8/hanami-abstractions.png)

-> Quick Notice: If you have used DRY-RB libraries in your Rails projects, you'll have a much easier job, and if you used ROM-RB as your persistence layer, you're pretty much set up already, because Hanami leverages both of those gem families to deliver a complete toolset for building full-featured scalable web applications in Ruby.
+**Quick Notice**: If you have used [DRY-RB libraries](https://dry-rb.org) in your Rails projects, you'll have a much easier job!
+And if you used ROM-RB as your persistence layer, you're pretty much set up already, because Hanami leverages both of those gem families to deliver a complete toolset for building full-featured scalable web applications in Ruby.

 ![Hanami gems family](/images/episodes/8/hanami-gems-family.png)